 Document Structure

-WSDL Document Structure defines the overall structure of an XML document for describing Web services.
-This Profile mandates the use of that structure, and places the following constraints on its use.
+Section 2.1 of [WSDL1.1] “WSDL Document Structure” defines the overall structure of an XML document for describing Web services.
+The Profile mandates the use of that structure, and places the following constraints on its use.

-Note that 5.1 , contains additional, corrective requirements on the structure of a WSDL 1.1 document.
+Note that Section 5.1 “Document Structure”, contains additional, corrective requirements on the structure of a WSDL 1.1 document.

 WSDL Import location Attribute Structure